About the Program

 Application questions

-Applicants will need to submit answers to the following questions for the 2025-2026 application year*:
+Applications to the 3+2 PA program require supplemental questions.
+The following questions were required for the 2025-2026 application year*:

 - Tell us what motivated you to choose a career as a physician assistant and how this major aligns with your long-term career aspirations.